jaimeulloa61/jaimeulloa61/README.md

 ### Hi there, welcome to my GitHub! 👋

 ## I am Student at California State University, Sacramento currently pursuing a Bachelor's Degree in Computer Engineering and Minor in Mathematics with an expected graduation date of May 2021.
-My current career aspirations revolve around Software Development, Technical Debug, Embedded Programming, and Real Time Computing. <br></br>
+My current career aspirations revolve around Software Development, Embedded Programming, and Real Time Computing. <br></br>

 - 🌱 Currently learning more about Embedded Programming: <a>https://github.com/danielgonzalez3/CPE190</a>